 Societal expectations about weight loss and thinness may perpetuate problematic purging behaviors, such as laxative misuse.
 People may be more vulnerable to engaging in these behaviors during stressful times–or when their mental health is suffering.
 However, extended laxative abuse can become a behavioral addiction, and stopping the behavior may feel extremely difficult.

-Treatment for Laxative Abuse
+Laxative Abuse Treatment

 Compulsive behaviors, such as laxative abuse, may require professional support.
 Therapy offers a safe and non-judgmental environment to understand your specific triggers.
 Likewise, you and your therapist will create a comprehensive plan to reduce and eliminate laxative use.